 - readily convertible to known amounts of cash and

 - subject to an insignificant risk of changes in value.

-IAS 7.7 specifies that an investment will ‘normally’ have a maturity of maximum 3 months from the date of acquisition to in order to meet the short-term criterion from the above definition.
-Although the 3-month period is not set as a strict requirement in IAS 7, it became to be widely accepted as a valid benchmark.
-The classification at initial recognition does not change as the investment approaches its maturity over time.
-If a deposit has a maturity that is longer than 3 months, but there is no penalty (e.g. interest loss) for early withdrawal, it is possible to treat it as cash equivalent provided that it is held for meeting short-term cash commitments rather than for investment or other purposes.
+IAS 7.7 specifies that an investment will ‘normally’ have a maturity of maximum 3 months from the date of acquisition in order to meet the short-term criterion.
+Although the 3-month period is not set as a strict requirement in IAS 7, it became to be generally accepted as a valid benchmark.
+The classification at initial recognition remains unchanged when the investment approaches its maturity date.
+If a deposit has a maturity that is longer than 3 months, but there is no penalty (e.g. interest loss) for early withdrawal, it is possible to treat it as a cash equivalent, provided that it is held for meeting short-term cash commitments rather than for investment or other purposes.

 Debt instruments and money market funds